Louis-DR/OmniCores-BuildingBlocks/sources/data/read_write_enable/asynchronous_advanced_fifo/asynchronous_advanced_fifo.md

 ## Operation

 The asynchronous advanced FIFO maintains an internal memory array indexed by separate read and write pointers each operating in their respective clock domain.
 The pointer each have an additional wrap bit for correct correct level calculation.
-Data integrity and stability is ensured through careful synchronization using Grey-coding of the pointers.
+Data integrity and stability is ensured through careful synchronization using Gray-coding of the pointers.

 The **write clock domain** contains a write pointer that indexes the shared memory array.
 When `write_enable` is asserted, `write_data` is stored at the write pointer location, and both the binary and Gray-coded write pointers are incremented.
 The Gray-coded write pointer is synchronized to the read domain for level calculations.